russross/s3fslite/README.md

     kernel module is compiled and loadable since FUSE requires this kernel module and s3fs requires it as well.

+*   S3fslite is mainly intended for publishing data to S3.
+It does not provide general local caching, nor services like encryption or compression.
+Some of these issues can be addressed with existing systems:

+    *   Encryption: if you want file-by-file encryption (as opposed to encrypting an entire block device), you can plug in EncFS with s3fslite.
+This acts as a layer on top of any other file system and provides encryption services.

+    *   Caching: Systems like FS-Cache and CacheFS promise to do the same thing for caching.
+You mount s3fslite, then you mount another layer on top of it that provides caching.

+    *   FuseCompress: Working on the same basic model as the others, this system promises to compress data for a file system that does not have direct support for compression.

+    I have not tried these solutions, and would welcome reports about whether or not (or how well) they work.

 Source code tour
 ----------------